Healthcare Recruitment in Edinburgh: Complete Guide

 Frequently Asked Questions

 Q: What is the minimum shift length for healthcare roles in Edinburgh?
-A: Most care and nursing roles operate on 8-hour minimum shifts, though some establishments accept 6-hour shifts for support roles.
+A: Minimum shifts are typically 4 hours for support roles; clinical roles often require 8-hour minimum shifts to align with ward and department patterns.